Appointment and remuneration guidelines

 - people living in rural and regional Victoria.

-The Diversity on Victorian Government Board Guidelines are a companion document to the Appointment and Remuneration Guidelines and apply to all appointments to which the Appointment and Remuneration Guidelines apply.
+The Diversity on Victorian Government Boards Guidelines are a companion document to the Appointment and Remuneration Guidelines and apply to all appointments to which the Appointment and Remuneration Guidelines apply.

-Read an online version of the Diversity on Victorian Government Board Guidelines.
+Read an online version of the Diversity on Victorian Government Boards Guidelines.

 Download the guidelines and board skills matrix template